sbernasek/sbernasek.github.io/xtina&seb/itineraries.md

 The sections below combine photos, mobile tracking, and activity data to summarize our recent travels.
 Each map contains a few different things:
 * A heatmap shows where we were.
 * Lines reflect routes we took.
 Flights are red, trains are green, and drives are black.
-* Red/Green circles contain geotagged photos.
-Zoom in to see exactly where they were shot.
+* Red camera icons denote geotagged photos.
+* Big red or green circles are clusters of photos taken close together.
+* Small green circles describe Seb's hiking endeavours.
-* Black circles summarize our ski days at each resort.
+* Small black circles summarize Seb's ski days at a particular resort.
-* Green circles show hikes we went on.
 * A menu in the top right corner lets you control which of these are shown.

 If you're more interested in the big picture, there's also a [composite version]({{ site.map_objs | absolute_url }}/merge.html).